 ---------------Calling My_class Properties using obj_1------------------ 40 Hello world This method print Hello

-In the above example you can see that when we are calling the class_method() using the class object obj_1 we do not pass any argument along the class_method, though it has a self as an argument inside a class, this is because when we call the class_method() using object obj_1 the object itself become the argument for that method, that’s why we write self because here the object itself becomes an argument.
+In the above example, you can see that when we are calling the class_method() using the class object obj_1, we do not pass any argument along the class_method, though it has an argument inside a class.
+This is because when we call the class_method() using object obj_1, the object itself becomes the argument for that method.
+Also, we write self because here the object itself becomes an argument.

-As we know that the methods which have double underscore before and after their names are known as magical methods and __init__() is an inbuilt magical method which is also known as the constructor of a class.
+Methods that have double underscore before and after their names are known as magical methods, and __init__() is an inbuilt magical method that is also known as the constructor of a class.

-A constructor is a method of a class which invoke automatically at the moment we create the object of that class.
+A constructor is a method of a class that invokes automatically at the moment we create the object of that class.

 class Class_name: def __init__(self): # __init__ block

 class Constructor: def __init__(self): print("We did not call this method but it called eventually") def method(self): print("To invoke this method you need object") obj = Constructor() #Here we created the object of the class

 We did not call this method but it called eventually